 Composite Timber Furniture

-Composite timber furniture refers to furniture pieces made using engineered or manufactured wood products rather than solid natural timber.
+Composite timber furniture refers to furniture pieces made from engineered or manufactured wood products rather than solid natural timber.
 These composites are created by bonding wood fibers, particles, or veneers together with adhesives under heat and pressure.

 Common composite timber materials include: